bertofurth/Seagate-Central-Samba/README.md

 SMBv1.0.
 This was presumably done for valid security reasons, however it meant that I had no easy way of accessing my home Seagate Central file server.

-I was still able to temporarily perform file transfers via FTP, which the Seagate Central supports, however this was a less convinient option than I was used to.
+I was still able to temporarily perform file transfers via FTP and SCP, which the Seagate Central natively supports, however this was a less convenient option than I was used to.

 After doing some research I was able to put together this guide to modifying the offending component of the Seagate Central, namely the outdated samba software.
-I realise that this information is probably years too late to be of real help however I am uploading this information in conjunction with some other related projects centered on the Seagate Central which have taken me a long time to develop.
+I realise that this information is probably years too late to be of real help however I am uploading this information in conjunction with some other related projects centred on the Seagate Central which have taken me a long time to develop.

 Another motivation was that I didn't feel like I should have to go out and purchase a new file server device when I know that the Seagate Central hardware is perfectly capable of serving my needs.
-I have a philosphical opposition to the modern culture of buying new gadets every few years to replace ones that are still adequate for the job they perform.
+I have a philosophical opposition to the modern culture of buying new gadgets every few years to replace ones that are still adequate for the job they perform.
 It is both environmentally and financially wasteful.

-While one might be inclined to blame the NAS manufacturer, Seagate, and say that they should still be providing support and updates for a device that is only about 7 years old, to their credit they have provided enough information and GPL source code to make the Seagate Central relatively modifyable and serviceable by third parties.
+While one might be inclined to blame the NAS manufacturer, Seagate, and say that they should still be providing support and updates for a device that is only about 7 years old, to their credit they have provided enough information and GPL source code to make the Seagate Central relatively modifiable and serviceable by third parties.
 For this reason I am grateful to Seagate and if someone from the company is reading this note then I would be thrilled for them to take this work and use it as the basis for an official update for the Seagate Central product.

-Finally I learned a great deal about Linux, samba and cross-compilation in the process of writing this guide.
-Hopefully the instructions I've developed will help others to learn as well.
+Finally I learned a great deal about Linux, samba and cross-compilation while writing this guide.
+Please read these instructions with the understanding that I am still in the process of learning.
+Hopefully this project will help others to learn as well.